leewtai/leewtai.github.io/courses/data_mining/homeworks/hw3.md

 - Please make sure you fit an intercept within the function but do not include the intercept in your regularization term for the objective.
 - Please add an additional argument called `shrink_target` that allows us to change the shrinkage of the coefficients to arbitrary vector.
   - Please make sure you set the default for this argument to align with the usual Ridge regression.

+## Question 6
+Please perform PCA on the token frequencies without normalizing.
+- Plot the eigenvalues in order (not the cumulative eigenvalues) of their magnitude, how many components might have interesting features.
+There are many correct answers but also many wrong answers here depending on your plot.
+- Analyze the loadings from the first 2 components, do they seem meaningful to you given the dataset?
+  - if yes, what key tokens are associated with these 2 components and why do they carry meaning?
+  - if no, how could you modify the token frequencies to get more meaningful principle components?

+Side comment (things to think about):
+- what would you do after identifying the components?
+- again, if you were not involved in American politics, how would you have done some of these steps?
+- Twitter data is not like normal language, e.g. people do not use complete sentences.
+How might this look if we had journal articles?